ageitgey/face_recognition/README.md

 `face_recognition` in a [Docker](https://www.docker.com/) container.
 With that, you should be able to deploy to any service that supports Docker images.

-You can try the Docker image locally by running: `docker-compose up -d`
+You can try the Docker image locally by running: `docker-compose up`

 If you don't have nvidia-docker installed or a GPU, remove the last line in the [docker-compose.yml](docker-compose.yml) file (`runtime: nvidia`).